 - Did you complete any advanced training programs?

-Here’s an idea of how a sample customer service experience listing might look on a resume:
+Here’s how a customer service experience listing might look on a resume:

-- Managed team of 30 customer service agents
+- Managed team of 30 customer care agents

 - Recognized as top performing group in Northeast three quarters in a row

 - Implemented streamlined call center guidelines to improve responsiveness by 30% between 2013 and 2014

 - Improved call volume by more than 7% per quarter for eight quarters

 List customer service skills

 Your customer service resume should include a list of your relevant skills.

 These should be tangible skills, not just run of the mill things that everyone puts on their resume.